Realtime Web StatisticsRealtime blog statistics

 Creating Awareness

 Tata Steel conducts regular awareness training for its employees on water efficiency management programmes throughout the year, both physically and online.
 A dedicated course on Water Management has been launched in the School of Excellence.
-The course outlines a general introduction to water, the scarcity/stress of freshwater, the available treatment process for water treatment, knowledge and general information about water treatment chemicals, and some advanced technologies for effluent treatment.
-The programme provides relevant information and knowledge to every employee to inculcate sensitivity towards water and its utilisation.
+This initiative is designed to educate employees on water treatment technologies and process (including general information about water treatment chemicals), water efficiency management programs, benefit of rainwater harvesting, design of rainwater harvesting structures, water assessment methodologies the scarcity/stress of freshwater, and some advanced technologies for effluent treatment.
+The course outlines a general introduction to water, The programme provides relevant information and knowledge to every employee to inculcate sensitivity towards water and its utilisation.

 Water risk and efficiency management have become vital elements of any sustainable business plan.
 Tata Steel prioritises water efficiency and security by conducting thorough planning and research to ensure its operations are safe and to further the cause of water sustainability.